clerickx/TheStage4Library/README.md

 # TheStage4Library
-An whole Library featuring many precompiled desktops from Gentoo Linux and other distros.
+Welcome to stage4 library a enire library featuring precompiled desktops from Gentoo Linux and other distro's

-Please see TheStage4Library introduction Documentation for more detail and introduction.

-Please report issues and make requests if you have any also my discord is Xinc#0116 contact me there for anything.

-## How to install the stage4's

-Hello so i assume you downloaded the stage4 from the tags section i hope.

-Well then open the terminal where the file is and then mount the ROOT only to /mnt/gentoo.

 ## Installation

+**Note: every single step here must be done as root**

 Mount root partition recommended /mnt/gentoo
 ```